A Survey of Quantum Property Testing: Classical testing of quantum properties

-\end{thm} In words, up to a local basis change and small errors depending on~$\eps$, $\ket{\psi}$ behaves like an EPR-pair and $X'_A,Z'_A,X'_B,Z'_B$ behave like the standard Pauli operators $X$ and $Z$ for Alice and Bob, respectively, applied to that EPR-pair.
+In words, up to a local basis change and small errors depending on~$\eps$, $\ket{\psi}$ behaves like an EPR-pair and $X'_A,Z'_A,X'_B,Z'_B$ behave like the standard Pauli operators $X$ and $Z$ for Alice and Bob, respectively, applied to that EPR-pair.
 Note that this also implies that $A_0,A_1,B_0,B_1$ behave like the observables of the standard protocol~$P^*$.
 We give the proof of~\cite{mys:robustselftest} here for the special case where $\eps=0$.
 This allows us to describe the main ideas, without going into the technical but straightforward details needed to keep track of the errors and approximations.

 \begin{proof}[Proof for $\eps=0$] Consider the proof of Tsirelson's bound (Theorem~\ref{thm:tsirelsonbound}).
 If a protocol achieves the maximum value $2\sqrt{2}$, then the inequalities in the proof must be equalities.
-This implies $|\bra{\psi}[A_0,A_1]\ket{\psi}|=2$ and hence $A_0$ and $A_1$ anti-commute on $\ket{\psi}$:
+This implies that $\norm{([A_0,A_1]\otimes I)\ket{\psi}}=2$ and hence (omitting the identities on Bob's space as before):